astropy/halotools/docs/getting_started/index.rst

 Getting started with subpackages
 ================================

-Although the different sub-packages of Halotools are woven together for the science aims of the package (see :ref:`halotools_overview`), individually the sub-packages have very different functionality.
+Although the different sub-packages of Halotools are woven together for the science aims of the package (see :ref:`halotools_science_overview`), individually the sub-packages have very different functionality.

 Downloading and processing simulations
 ---------------------------------------